 - School records (for dependents under age 18), if a student

-The IRS Instructions for Form W-7 state that you can apply by mail by sending the form, your tax return, and your original identity and foreign status documents.
+The IRS Instructions for Form W-7 state that you can apply by mail by sending the form, your tax return, and your original proof of identity and foreign status documents.
 Just attach Form W-7 to the front of your return and leave the SSN area on your tax return blank.

-However, mailing your return comes with a risk of having your documents get lost in the mail.
+However, mailing your return comes with a risk of having your identification documents get lost in the mail.
 It’s safer to either send certified copies of your documents or apply in person.
 The IRS requires that certified copies be “one that the original issuing agency provides and certifies as an exact copy of the original document and contains an official stamped seal from the agency.”
 For ITIN applications, the IRS doesn’t accept copies of documents that have been signed by a notary.